Pushkarjay/Hackathon-1/README.md

 - `data/`: Contains job descriptions and CVs.

 ## Notes
-- Ensure you have an app-specific password for your email if using Gmail.
+- Ensure you have a valid Gemini API key for the application.
 - Do not push the `.env` file or database file to GitHub.

 ## License